 École Socrates-Démosthène is committed to protecting the rights of the plaintiffs as well as those who are implicated in all cases that are brought to its attention.
 This policy implies the confidentiality regarding the identity of all parties, as well as the circumstances linked to the complaint and any taken measures to address the issue.

 Therefore, the School implicitly says that courtesy, tolerance and education are the best ways to prevent differences of this nature.

-If anyone considers being a victim of one form or another of harassment, he/she should report the incident immediately.
+If anyone considers being a victim of one form or another of harassment, they should report the incident immediately.

-a) If deemed appropriate, let the offender/harasser know that his/her behavior is unwelcome and ask him/her to stop.
+a) If deemed appropriate, let the offender/harasser know that their behavior is unwelcome and ask them to stop.

 b) Note significant details surrounding the incident: dates, times, places, witnesses, documents and your reaction.
 It is not necessary to record everything but the true story of the events can be very useful.